kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 Furthermore, it seems correct to mark the pod as failed if a sidecar container failed.
 For example, if a job has all containers exited successfully except for a sidecar container that failed, marking it as failed seems the right call.
-That sidecar container can be a container uploading files when the main contianer finished.
+That sidecar container can be a container uploading files when the main container finished.
 Just making sure it finishes to run seems the right thing to do.

 ##### Alternative 2: change the pod phase